Foundation-Devices/servus/examples/demo/README.md

 servus-demo
 ============

 Simple example showing how to utilize `servus`.
+This example includes database connectivity with Postgres and shared state for handler functions.

 # Setup